-- Slice carrots and bell pepper to thin strips, cut onion in half and slice lengthwise.
-Cut mushrooms in half and then slice lengthwise.
+- Slice carrots and bell pepper into thin strips.
+Cut the onion in half and slice it lengthwise.
+Halve the mushrooms and then slice them lengthwise.

-- In the pan, on low heat fry sesame seeds until they turn golden brown.
+- In a pan, on low heat, fry sesame seeds until they turn golden brown.
 Allow them to cool down and set them aside.

-- Prepare the sauce: in a bowl mix soy sauce, sesame oil, brown sugar, chopped garlic and half of fried sesame seeds.
-Mix it well and pour about 60% of the mixture on the beef.
-Mix the beef so that all the pieces would be covered in sauce.
-Set it aside, but don’t leave the beef to marinate in the sauce for a long time as it will become too salty.
+- Prepare the sauce: In a bowl, mix soy sauce, sesame oil, brown sugar, chopped garlic, and half of the fried sesame seeds.
+Stir well and pour about 60% of the mixture over the beef.
+Ensure all the beef pieces are covered in the sauce.
+Set it aside, but avoid marinating the beef in the sauce for too long, as it may become too salty.

-- Cook rice noodles as said on the packaging and set it aside.
+- Cook the glass noodles according to the package instructions and set them aside.

 - Boil water in a pot.
-Wash spinach and put them in the boiling water.
-After 1 minute take them out and put in the cold water for about 1-2 minutes.
-Take the spinach out and squeeze as much water as possible from them.
-Set them aside.
+Wash the spinach and place it in the boiling water.
+After 1 minute, remove the spinach and immerse it in cold water for about 1-2 minutes.
+Squeeze out as much water as possible from the spinach and set them aside.

-- Heat the pan to a bit more than medium heat.
-Pour olive oil, add onions, carrots and fry for about 5 minutes.
-Then add bell pepper, sprinkle with black pepper and fry for 5-7 more minutes.
-Vegetables must become soft.
-After they are done, place in a bowl and set aside.
+- Heat the pan to slightly higher than medium heat.
+Add sesame oil, onions, and carrots.
+Fry for approximately 5 minutes.
+Then add the bell pepper, sprinkle with black pepper, and fry for an additional 5-7 minutes until the vegetables become soft.
+Transfer the cooked vegetables to a bowl and set them aside.

-- Heat the same pan to high heat, add beef and chopped mushrooms.
-Fry for 3 minutes while flipping the beef from time to time.
-3 minutes are enough for thinly sliced beef, but if you sliced thicker, cook for a minute longer, but be careful not to burn it.
-Put the beef in the bowl and set aside.
+- Heat the same pan over high heat.
+Add the beef and chopped mushrooms.
+Fry for 3 minutes, flipping the beef occasionally.
+3 minutes should be sufficient for thinly sliced beef.
+If your beef is thicker, cook for an additional 2-3 minutes, but be cautious not to burn it.
+Place the cooked beef in a separate bowl and set it aside.

-- Clean the pan from the beef and heat to medium heat, add rice noodles, pour the left sauce on it and stir it so the sauce is combined with noodles.
-It should not take long, about a minute.
-Place rice noodles in a bowl/plate.
+- Clean the pan from the beef residue and heat it over medium heat.
+Add the glass noodles and pour the remaining sauce over them.
+Stir until the sauce is well combined with the noodles, which should take about a minute.
+Transfer the rice noodles to a bowl or plate.

 |Nutrition Facts (without noodles)|